jasbanza/twitter-welcome-message-adder/README.md

       ```bash
       node index
       ```
-      - Open the webpage & OAuth your Twitter account
+      - Open the webpage & OAuth your Twitter account.
+         > This will ONLY work for the account you have set up (consumer key)!
-      - Enter a welcome message
+      - Enter a welcome message & hit save.
+      - Click remove to remove it.
+         > if you try remove without having one saved, the app will crash.
+Just start again with "node index"

 ## Create Twitter Developer Account & Apply for Elevated Access Levels